Progressus-io/postnl-for-woocommerce/README.md

 ## Changelog

+### 5.8.0
+* Add: A new contact type 02 with sender email to the shipping API request.

 ### 5.7.3
 * Tweak : Use `plugins_loaded` hook to add the shipping method for Flexible shipping and Polylang plugins compatibility.